-This page will be updated with questions and answers about the MN Local Food Purchase Assistance Program Grant as they are received.
-Questions must be submitted by 9:00 a.m.
+This page has been updated with questions and answers about the MN Local Food Purchase Assistance Program Grant.
+Questions were required to be submitted by 9:00 a.m.
 Central Time on May 13, 2024.

 Applicant Eligibility